 - The possibility of eating two hours before the procedure

 - Can be used for children under 16

 - In general, this is the most sparing kind of sedation, which can be used to anesthetize virtually everyone.

 Oral Dental Sedation

-Oral sedation technique is used in those cases when the patient is afraid of the forthcoming medical intervention.
+The oral sedation technique is used in those cases when the patient is afraid of the forthcoming medical intervention.
 Drugs, such as tranquilizers, are taken orally.
-Shortly, the drug acts as a minimal or moderate sedation.
+Shortly, the drug acts as minimal or moderate sedation.
 This sedation relaxes the patient even more than inhaled sedation.
 The patient will only be able to respond to a larger stimulus in the environment.
-It is characterized by some detachment, the language of a person becomes a little stumbling.
+It is characterized by some detachment, and the language of a person becomes a little stumbling.
 In addition, the patient has a disturbed perception of what is happening.

 Intravenous Dental Sedation (IV sedation)

 Intravenous sedation is a method in which a drug enters the body intravenously, as the name implies.
 More precisely, the injection is made into a vein located in the ulnar fossa.
 The needle remains in the vein throughout the procedure, glued to the hand with a special adhesive tape.
 This measure is necessary for the use of additional injections, designed to increase the degree of sedation.